lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 <div align="center"><img src="/assets/images/bring/kid.jpg" width="100%" /><img/></div>

-Some hightlight points:
-1. Never critize and always encourage.
-2. Treat them always like the first day they come to the world.
-3. We should teach how to measure the electricity using multimeters instead of just using childproof socket protection covers to cover sockets.
-4. It is not about teaching English or Chinese.
-Language is the second.
-It is about how they see the world.
-5. We should teach the knowledge of dangerous things instead of banning them from our kids.
-6. Encourage kids to try a lot and explore a lot.
-7. Thinking and judgement is important.
-We should let kids think more and make as many decisions as they can.

----

 How to bring up best kids?
 If you are a billionaire, how will you raise your kids?
 In my observation, they will bring their kids to travel around the world.
 Let's think about Eileen Gu.
 Her life experience is really colorful.
 Her mother is excellent.

 And one thing is to make the kids grow up with less pain as possible.
 They are so small.
 They already have a hard life to grow up.
 Why we still force them to do things they don't like?